 I’ve always loved a good Philly cheese steak sandwich, but sometimes I’ve had enough of eating red meat.
 I have a solution!
 I’ve discovered that you can use pork in place of beef and it makes a fabulous, warm hoagie.
-I served these for dinner the other night and the boys in my house gave them the major two-thumbs-up.
+I served these pork and melted cheese hoagies for dinner the other night and the boys in my house gave them the major two-thumbs-up.

-The pork is quickly sauteed and then mixed with the cheese… to create a wonderful filling for your sandwiches.
+Then the seasoned pork is quickly sautéed and mixed with cheese to create a wonderful filling for your sandwiches.

-My son wanted his sandwich plain.
-My husband and I preferred to stuff ours with plenty of sauteed peppers and onions.
+My husband and I prefer to stuff ours with plenty of sautéed peppers and onions.

 We all loved trying the pork in place of beef for once.
-And you can get these on the table for dinner in just 30 minutes.
+And you can get these pork and melted cheese hoagies on the table for dinner in just 30 minutes.
 These are seriously the best hoagies ever!

 Pork and Melted Cheese Hoagies